Deploy Citrix SD-WAN Standard Edition instance on Azure

 Provide the Cloud service subscription details and the virtual machine configuration parameters.

+a.
 Click Create subscription ID.
 Provide the Subscription ID, Tenant ID, Application ID, and Secret key as available on your Azure portal.
 For information on where to find the subscription details on the Azure portal, see Identify Ids.

 ![Manage subscription](/en-us/citrix-sd-wan-orchestrator/media/cloud-site-manage-subscription.png) You can add multiple subscriptions.
 After the subscription details are saved, you can select a subscription ID.
 Specify the **Azure region** where you want to deploy the instance and provide a name for the new **Resource Group**. ![Cloud information](/en-us/citrix-sd-wan-orchestrator/media/cloud-site-cloud-information.png)